vijaysmetgud/Dev-Ops-Trainings-Ajay/Git/Git_Commands.md

      git push origin master

-### 36. command to set by default push to any branch in the future
+### 36. command to set by default push to particular remote and branch

 * git push -u origin master

-      * if we set -u then not required to mention origin master, just directly we can push the contain. default to master or any branch
+      * if we set -u then not required to mention origin master, just directly we can push the contain. default to master

    * git push --set-upstream <branch_name>